 We have two methods of queen breeding available.

 - The traditional grafting tool is used to transfer the larvae into queen cell cups.
-The larvae should be less than 24 hours old to produce the strongest queens.
+The larvae should be less than 24 hours old in order to produce the strongest queens.
 Grafting is the oldest and most universally used method of queen rearing.